alenpaulvarghese/Web-Screenshot-Bot/README.md

 A Telegram _Web-Screenshot_ Bot Based on Pyrogram
 # Introduction

 Telegram Bot that creates screenshot _[PNG/JPEG]_ or PDF of a given link.
-Can be matched with various other settings like resolution, partial or full-page rendering and background rendering.
-The bot can be currently found in @BetterWebShotBot.
+Can be matched with various other settings like resolution, partial or full-page rendering.
+The bot can currently be found in @BetterWebShotBot.

 ### Available Resolutions are :